AlvGreat/cstype/README.md

 ## About

-CSType is a typing test for programmers, meaning instead of usual English, users can practice typing common phrases and code snippets from various programming languages.
+CSType is a typing test website for programmers, meaning instead of usual English, users can practice typing common phrases and code snippets from various programming languages.

-The project is currently being worked on before released to the public.
 It is built with the React framework and uses CSS modules.

+Note: this project is still in development.
+Test it out here: https://cstype-450d2.web.app/

 ## Available Scripts